dfki-ric-underactuated-lab/ricmonk/docs/README.md

 Once all this is set up, there is no requirement to connect the Raspberry Pi to the peripherals anymore.
 It can be used via SSH.

-All information required for pi3hat configuration and commanding motors using tview has been detailed [here](https://git.hb.dfki.de/underactuated-robotics/acroMonk/-/blob/master/docs/instructions/pi3hat_and_rpi.md)
+Information required for pi3hat configuration and commanding motors using tview has been detailed below.

 # Moteus tools and Raspberry Pi